A PIVOT CHART is one of the best ways to present your data in Excel.

 - Now, you have a blank pivot table and pivot chart in a new worksheet.

-- In pivot chart fields, we have four components like we have in a pivot table.
+- In pivot chart fields, we have four components as we have in a pivot table.

-- Axis: Axis in pivot chart is as same as we have rows in our pivot table.
+- Axis: The axis in the pivot chart is as same as we have rows in our pivot table.

 - Values: We are using quantity as values.

-- Report Filter: You can use report filter to filter your pivot chart.
+- Report Filter: You can use the report filter to filter your pivot chart.

-- So, here is your fully dynamic pivot chart.
+- Here is your fully dynamic pivot chart.

-2. Create a Pivot Chart from Existing Pivot Table
+2. Create a Pivot Chart from the Existing Pivot Table

 - Select any of the cells from your pivot table.